Chapter 6.67

 10. Equipment Repair and Maintenance.
 All equipment and machinery is to be repaired or maintained such that leaks, spills and other maintenance-related pollutants are not discharged to the municipal separate storm sewer system.

 1. Regulatory Compliance.
 All persons engaged in construction activity within the city shall operate in compliance with all state and federal laws regulating or pertaining to stormwater management and runoff.
-Proof of compliance may be required by the director of public works or building official prior to the issuance of any grading, building or occupancy permit or any other type of permit or license issued by the city.
+Proof of compliance may be required by the director of community development or building official prior to the issuance of any grading, building or occupancy permit or any other type of permit or license issued by the city.

 2. Copies of Documents.
-All persons engaged in construction activity within the city requiring a State Construction Activity Stormwater Permit shall have at the construction site available for review:
+All persons engaged in construction activity within the city requiring a state construction activity stormwater permit shall have at the construction site available for review:

 a.
-A copy of the notice intent for the State Construction Activities Stormwater Permit;
+A copy of the notice intent for the state construction activities stormwater permit;

 b.
 The waste discharge identification number issued by the State Water Resources Control Board; and